 Cost.
 We are often asked to quote cost of return shipping at the time of the estimate.
 This is difficult without having it packed the way we will pack it.
 We also need to know where it is going.
 Even then, the estimate will not be exact.

-Carrier shipping costs have been on a very deliberate rise in the past few years due to the cost of fuel.
-In some cases, even we have been surprised by the costs.
+Carrier shipping costs have been on a very deliberate rise in the past few years due to fluctuation in the cost of fuel.
+In some cases, we have been surprised by the costs.
 These factors have accounted for the majority of the surprises:

 - Item being shipped far from our location.
 A clock sent from Broomfield, CO to New Jersey or Washington is going to cost on the order of 2x more than one being shipped to Oklahoma or Alabama.
 For example, an item that might cost $35.00 to send to Oklahoma will cost almost $70.00 to get it back to its New Jersey home.